kamranahmedse/developer-roadmap/src/data/changelogs/leaderboard-page.md

 - Frontend and backend content improvements
 - Bug fixes

-We just launched a dedicated dashboard for logged-in users to showing progress, projects, bookmarks and more.
-You can still access the old homepage by visiting [this page](https://roadmap.sh/home).
+[Dashboard](/) would allow logged-in users to keep track of their bookmarks, learning progress, project and more.
+You can still visit the [old homepage](https://roadmap.sh/home) once you login.

 We also launched a new [leaderboard page](/leaderboard) showing the most active users, users who completed most projects and more.